City of Seattle Deferred Compensation Plan — Is It Worth Maxing Out?

 What the City of Seattle Deferred Comp Plan Offers

-For 2026, the standard contribution limit is $23,500.
-If you’re age 50 or older, you can add a catch-up contribution of $7,500, bringing your total to $31,000.
-There’s also a special 457(b)-only catch-up provision — the “three-year rule” — that lets employees within three years of their normal retirement age contribute up to double the standard limit, potentially $47,000 in a single year.
-Most people I work with have never heard of that provision.
-Probably should have opened with this section, honestly, because that triple-contribution window can be a retirement game-changer if you time it right.
+For 2026, the standard contribution limit sits at $23,500.
+Employees 50 or older can tack on a $7,500 catch-up, bringing the ceiling to $31,000.
+And then there’s the provision most people have genuinely never heard of — the three-year rule.
+Within three years of your normal retirement age, you can contribute up to double the standard limit.
+Potentially $47,000 in a single year.
+Probably should have opened with this section, honestly, because that window — if you time it right — can be a retirement game-changer that very few city employees are actually using.

-Through the plan, Seattle employees have access to a range of investment options administered via Nationwide.
-The fund lineup includes Vanguard index funds, a stable value fund, several target-date retirement funds, and a selection of actively managed options across domestic equity, international equity, and fixed income.
-The specific tickers and expense ratios get updated periodically, but as of recent plan documents, the Vanguard Institutional Index Fund (VINIX) carries an expense ratio around 0.035% — essentially free money management by any reasonable standard.
+The investment lineup runs through Nationwide and includes Vanguard index funds, a stable value fund, target-date retirement funds organized by year, and a handful of actively managed options across domestic equity, international equity, and fixed income.
+The specific tickers shift periodically, but the Vanguard Institutional Index Fund — VINIX — has been carrying an expense ratio around 0.035%.
+That’s essentially free money management.
+By any reasonable standard.

 Is the Seattle Plan Worth Maxing Out

 Short answer — yes, for most city employees.
-Here’s the longer version.
+Here’s why that answer isn’t as simple as it sounds.

-Surprised by how many people I meet who have a Roth IRA, maybe a spouse’s 401(k), and a fully funded emergency account, but they’re contributing $50 a month to their deferred comp plan like it’s an afterthought.
-The priority order matters.
-Seattle city employees are already enrolled in SCERS — the Seattle City Employees’ Retirement System — which functions as a defined benefit pension.
-That pension is valuable.
-It means you have a guaranteed income floor in retirement, which actually changes how aggressively you should be investing the rest of your money.
+I keep meeting people who have a Roth IRA, a spouse with a 401(k), a fully funded emergency account — and they’re putting $50 a month into deferred comp like it’s a rounding error.
+Seattle city employees are already enrolled in SCERS, the Seattle City Employees’ Retirement System, which is a defined benefit pension.
+That pension matters more than people give it credit for.
+A guaranteed income floor in retirement actually changes how aggressively you should be investing everything else — it gives you room to take more risk with your deferred comp balance, not less.

-The 457(b) stacks on top of any IRA you have.
-These are separate contribution limits.
-A city employee under 50 can max out the deferred comp plan at $23,500 and still contribute $7,000 to a Roth IRA in the same year — $30,500 in total tax-advantaged space.
-A private sector worker with only a 401(k) and an IRA has the same ceiling.
-But the 457(b) has one feature no 401(k) can match.
+The 457(b) also stacks cleanly on top of whatever IRA you’re running.
+Separate limits, completely.
+A city employee under 50 can max the deferred comp at $23,500 and still put $7,000 into a Roth IRA — $30,500 in total tax-advantaged space in a single year.
+A private-sector worker with a 401(k) and an IRA hits roughly the same ceiling.
+But the 457(b) has one feature a 401(k) simply cannot offer.

 The Early Withdrawal Advantage — No 10% Penalty

-Separated from City of Seattle employment before age 59½?
-With a 401(k) or traditional IRA, early withdrawals trigger a 10% penalty on top of ordinary income tax.
-With a governmental 457(b), there is no 10% early withdrawal penalty.
-None.
-You pay income tax on what you pull out — that’s it.
-For someone who retires at 55, or takes a buyout at 52, this is enormous.
-I had a client, a water department supervisor who retired at 56 after 28 years, who used this feature to bridge income for three years before tapping Social Security.
-He saved roughly $18,000 in penalties he would have paid from an equivalent 401(k) balance.
+Separate from city employment before age 59½?
+With a 401(k) or traditional IRA, early withdrawals mean a 10% penalty on top of ordinary income tax — every time, no exceptions.
+With a governmental 457(b), that 10% penalty doesn’t exist.
+You pay income tax on whatever you pull out.
+That’s it.
+For someone who retires at 55 or takes a buyout at 52, this is enormous in a way that’s hard to overstate.

-When should you prioritize it over other accounts?
-Contribute enough to capture any employer match first — though Seattle’s deferred comp plan does not include an employer match, which is a real downside compared to many private-sector plans.
-After maxing your IRA, the deferred comp plan is generally your best next move, especially if you’re in a high income tax bracket now and expect to be in a lower one in retirement.
+When should you prioritize the deferred comp over other accounts?
+Seattle’s plan doesn’t include an employer match — real downside, no way around it — so there’s no “free money” threshold to hit first.
+After funding your IRA, the deferred comp is generally your strongest next move, especially if you’re sitting in a high tax bracket now and realistically expect a lower one in retirement.

 Best Investment Options Within the Plan

-My starting point with almost every client is the Vanguard Institutional Index Fund (VINIX).
-It tracks the S&P 500, the expense ratio hovers around 0.035%, and it requires no guesswork about which sectors will outperform.
-Pair that with an international fund — the plan includes Vanguard’s institutional international equity option — and a small slice of the stable value fund if you’re within ten years of retirement, and you have a straightforward, low-cost portfolio.
+My starting point with almost every client is VINIX — the Vanguard Institutional Index Fund.
+Tracks the S&P 500, expense ratio around 0.035%, no guesswork required about which sectors will outperform next year.
+Pair it with the plan’s institutional international equity option from Vanguard, add a small position in the stable value fund if retirement is within ten years, and you’ve got a straightforward low-cost portfolio that requires almost no maintenance.

 Target Date Funds — Convenient but Check the Fees

-The plan offers a series of target-date funds, typically labeled by retirement year — 2030, 2035, 2040, and so on.
-These automatically shift allocation from equities toward bonds as the date approaches.
-Convenient.
-The problem is the expense ratios on target-date funds within the plan tend to run higher than building the same allocation yourself with index funds.
-Not dramatically — we’re talking 0.10% to 0.15% versus 0.04% — but on a $200,000 balance, that’s $120 to $220 per year in extra fees, compounding for decades.
+The plan offers target-date funds labeled by retirement year — 2030, 2035, 2040, and so on.
+They automatically shift allocation from equities toward bonds as the date approaches.
+Genuinely convenient.
+The catch is that their expense ratios run higher than building the same allocation yourself using the index options.
+Not dramatically — 0.10% to 0.15% versus around 0.04% — but on a $200,000 balance, that gap runs $120 to $220 per year in extra fees, compounding for decades.

 Common Mistakes Seattle City Employees Make

-I’ve made my own mistakes here, too — early in my practice I underweighted international exposure in client portfolios because domestic markets had been on such a run.
-Took a humbling few years of data to correct that habit.
+Don’t make my mistake — early in my practice I underweighted international exposure across client portfolios because domestic markets had been on such a sustained run.
+Took a few humbling years of data to fix that habit.
+These things happen, and they’re fixable, but only if you’re actually looking at your account.

 Ignoring the Account After Enrollment

-Enrolled by HR during onboarding, most new city employees pick whatever fund is highlighted on the enrollment screen and never revisit it.
-I’ve reviewed accounts where someone spent twelve years in a stable value fund earning 1.8% annually while the S&P 500 returned multiples of that.
-Stable value has a role — just not as the primary holding for someone twenty-five years from retirement.
+Frustrated by how long enrollment paperwork takes, most new city employees pick whatever fund is highlighted on the Nationwide screen, click confirm, and never return to that page.
+I’ve reviewed accounts where someone spent twelve years sitting in a stable value fund earning around 1.8% annually — while the S&P 500 returned multiples of that over the same stretch.
+Stable value has a role in a portfolio.
+Just not as the primary holding for someone with 25 years until retirement.

 Wrong Fund Selection for Career Stage

-A 58-year-old close to retirement should not be 90% in equities.
-A 32-year-old public health worker should not be 60% in bond funds.
-These mismatches happen constantly because people pick a fund once and forget it.
-Set a calendar reminder — once a year, check your allocation.
-Does it still match when you’re planning to retire and how much risk you can actually stomach?
+A 58-year-old approaching retirement probably shouldn’t be 90% in equities.
+A 32-year-old public health worker definitely shouldn’t be 60% in bond funds.
+These mismatches happen constantly — someone picks a fund during onboarding and it just sits there, untouched, as their actual situation changes entirely.
+Set a calendar reminder.
+Once a year.
+Check whether your allocation still matches when you’re planning to retire and how much volatility you can actually stomach when markets drop.

 Treating the Plan as Optional